-Velo Sister™ donates 50% of each product's profit to charities that helps women in cycling and beyond.
+Velo Sister™ donates 20% of each sale to charities that helps women in cycling and beyond.
 Find out more about each of the charities below.

 We own the largest fleet of adapted cycles in London, and run inclusive cycling session for disabled children and adults to try our two, three and four wheeled cycles.
 Last year more than 1400 disabled people and their carers and families learned to cycle with us and enjoy new skills, freedom, health, feel-good and independence.
 We also offer advice, training and consultancy on access, disability and equality issues, and campaign to improve conditions to make every day journeys possible for children and adults on any type of cycle.